RobMink/BabyBeltPro/documentation/bbpv2_build_guide.md

  <img src="./images/build_guide/x-carriage-1.jpg" width="400"/>

 - Line up the mount holes with the two end MGN12C rail holes and loosely fasten them together with **M3X10 screws**.
 Slide the carrier towards that side, move the other stopper and fasten the other side.
+>[!Caution]
+> Leave the screws loose, you will want some play in the parts later on when you attach the gantry to the frame.

 <img src="./images/build_guide/x-carriage-2.jpg" width="400"/>
 <img src="./images/build_guide/x-carriage-3.jpg" width="400"/>